jamtools/jamtools/docs/content/jamtools/macro-module.md

 The following macro types are exposed by the Macro module:

 - Inputs:
-    - `musical_keyboard_input` - Receive MIDI "note" events for a MIDI keyboard chosen by the user.
+    - `musical_keyboard_input` - Receive MIDI events for a MIDI keyboard chosen by the user.
 This is useful for receiving tonal input from a MIDI keyboard.
+The stored mapping consists of the midi controller, and a midi channel.
+Feature-level code generally doesn't need to know these details.
     - `midi_control_change_input` - Receive MIDI events for a specific [controller change](https://cmtext.indiana.edu/MIDI/chapter3_controller_change.php) input chosen by the user, like a slider or knob.
 This is useful for receiving a spectrum of data from one control.
     - `midi_button_input` - Receive MIDI events for a specific MIDI controller button or note chosen by the user.
 This is useful for running a specific action when the given button is pressed.
 - Outputs